UnscriptedVN/core/docs/statements.md

 Pop the current track from the specified audio channel.
 Fades are automatically applied.

 - **channel**: The audio channel to stop playing music from.

+## `puzzle number`

+Run the minigame puzzle with the corresponding level number.
+If `disable-minigame` is present in the arguments manifest or "Enable minigame experience" in user settings is disabled, this command will effectively do nothing.

+- **number**: The level number to run, starting from 0.